krishna-9617/emotion-sentiment-analyzer-cli/README.md

 ## License

-This project is submitted as part of the BYOP (Bring Your Own Project) assignment for academic purposes.
+This project was made for the BYOP (Bring Your Own Project) assignment as part of my academics.